Mexico

 A snapshot of our work-to-date

-Location: Mexican State of Chiapas
+Location: Mexican States of Chiapas and Guanajuato

 Languages spoken: Spanish, Tzeltal, Tzotzil, and Tojolabal